srlopez/test/README.md

   * update: to update the item status of the selected item (within index)
   * remove: to delete from list

-And the reducer behavior is correct, the status changes in the UPDATE action onn the reducer.

-Then on item #3 you can:
+On a item you can:

   * press: to update the status
   * long press: to choose update or remove.

-And the reduce behavior is not the desired, the status changes, but all the remaining items are removed!
-But the action dispatched is the same!
+All the button, or the press on a item dispatch the same actions.

+And that's all

-### If you want to test the quiz ###
+### If you want to test the Quiz ###

-After clone this repo:
+After clone this repo, do this to see the Quiz

-   1. click 3 'add' , to add some new items
+   1. click 3 on 'add' , to add some new items
-   2. click 3 '+', to move the idx to #3
+   2. click 3 on '+', to move the index to #3
    3. click 'update', and you can see the item changed
    4. press on item #3, and you can see how the remaining items are deleted

-You can see the redux actions trace, to see how the action type UPDATE behaves different if is invoked from the button 'update', or invoked from the 'press' on item.
+The redux trace, show how the action type UPDATE behaves different if is invoked from the button 'update', or invoked from the 'press' on item.

 ### Setup ###
 #### clone this repo: ####